Dow Theory for the 21st Century + High Relative Strength Sectors

 Thus, if we applied an RS strategy to equities only when the DT21C is in a BUY mode, we would have greater odds of achieving significant outperformance, as we’d have two sources of outperformance: the DT21C, and additionally, the one derived from the RS strategy.

 However, there are many RS strategies.
 Some are good and robust.
 Some are not.
-After carefully researching the issue since 2015 and testing the waters with my own accounts, I came to what I consider one of the “best” and most robust RS systems.
-The test starts on 1/06/01 and finishes on 12/31/22, ca. 21 ½ years.
+After carefully researching the issue since 2015 and testing the waters with my own accounts, I came to one of the best, easy to trade, and most robust RS systems.
+The test starts on 11/06/01 and finishes on 12/31/21, ca. 21 ½ years.
+From 1/1/22, it has been traded “life” in my real-money portfolio, which I show in each Letter once I got the first “Buy” signal on 8/10/22.
 Take a look at the key charts and figures:

 The results are hypothetical and are NOT an indicator of future results and do NOT represent returns that any investor attained